Guide to Simplifying Your Amazon Purchase Ordering Process

 PPOs are similar to SPOs, in that you can be specific about your order requirements.
 The difference, however, is that PPOs don’t include confirmed delivery dates or locations.
 What you may indicate instead is unconfirmed, tentative delivery information for your item(s).

 When these tentative delivery details are confirmed, a “release” against your PPO is issued to confirm your order’s delivery date and location.
-In business, a release simply means your order is ready for processing, from production to shipping and delivering the units to you.
+In business, a release simply means your order is ready for processing, from production to shipping through delivery.

 When to use PPOs?